I was in Chicago at a networking event three years ago and found myself with a problem.

 With 30 minutes to spare, I went to the hotel lobby and asked for an emergency sewing kit.
 5 minutes later I was cutting off the offending button and within 5 more minutes had moved it 3/4 of an inch.
 It was still a bit tight, but the shirt buttoned much more easily, and I made it through the event without a problem.

-So the question today is: do you know how to sew on a button?
+So the question today is: do you know how to thread a needle and how to sew on a button?
 You might think that sewing is “girly stuff,” and rely on your mom or wife to replace your buttons for you.
 But you never know when you’re going to be on your own and need this skill in a pinch; knowing how to sew on a button is a small way of making yourself more self-sufficient.

 If you don’t know how to sew a button, but want to learn — below I’ll explain how to professionally sew on a button in 5 simple steps.